Exponential methods for anisotropic diffusion: Results

 As the solution approaches steady state, the Crank--Nicolson solver tends to become more accurate (Fig. \ref{fig:cost_cn_b_4.0}).
-The magnitude of the distribution function becomes minute, since most of it is smeared out as the solution approaches the steady state.
+The amplitude of the distribution function becomes minute, since most of it is smeared out as the solution approaches the steady state.
 Consequently, the error incurred decreases by a significant margin.
-We observe that the computational cost plummets by a substantial margin without hampering the accuracy of the solution.
-Nevertheless, it it still at least an order of magnitude more expensive than the Leja method.
+We observe that the computational cost, for the Crank--Nicolson solver, plummets by a substantial margin without hampering the accuracy of the solution (Figs. \ref{fig:cost_cn_b_4.0}, \ref{fig:cost_cn_g_1.0}, and \ref{fig:cost_cn_r_10.0}).
+Nevertheless, it it still at least an order of magnitude more expensive than the Leja method (for $\Delta t = T_f$).
 It is to be noted that we are not always interested in the steady-state solution, but rather at some intermediate time in order to understand the physics of the problem under consideration.
 In the presence of sources, advection, or other processes, understanding the evolution of the distribution function over time, or at some transient time, may become more important than the steady-state solution.
-This is where the method of computing the matrix exponential by Leja interpolation becomes radically superior to the Crank--Nicolson solver.
+This is where the method of computing the matrix exponential by Leja interpolation becomes radically superior, both in terms of accuracy and cost, to the Crank--Nicolson solver (Figs. \ref{fig:cost_cn_b_0.2}, \ref{fig:cost_cn_b_0.5}, \ref{fig:cost_cn_g_0.02}, \ref{fig:cost_cn_g_0.05}, \ref{fig:cost_cn_r_0.2}, and \ref{fig:cost_cn_r_0.75}).

 Similar observations have been made for the cases of diffusion of the Gaussian pulse (Figs. \ref{fig:cost_cn_g_0.02}, \ref{fig:cost_cn_g_0.05}, and \ref{fig:cost_cn_g_1.0}) and that on a ring (Figs. \ref{fig:cost_cn_r_0.2}, \ref{fig:cost_cn_r_0.75}, and \ref{fig:cost_cn_r_10.0}).
 For low resolution simulations, Crank--Nicolson fails to converge to a reasonable accuracy for almost all values of tolerance.
-The Leja interpolation method performs equal to, if not better than, Crank--Nicolson for $\Delta t = 1000 \cdot t_\mathrm{CFL}$ in terms of the computational cost.
-A further reduction in the cost can be obtained by choosing a larger step size, i.e. only one time step.
+The Leja interpolation method performs equal to, if not better than, Crank--Nicolson for $\Delta t = 1000 \cdot t_\mathrm{CFL}(< T_f)$ in terms of the computational cost.
+A further reduction in the cost can be obtained by choosing a larger step size, i.e. only one time step ($\Delta t = T_f$).
 For high-resolution simulations, this can result in savings up to almost two orders of magnitude.